nstack-io/localizations-generator/README.md

 Since Swift frameworks unfortunately can't be used inside other frameworks, this project has a special structure to be able to generate one executable, which is wrapped in a bundle.
 Check out this [great article](https://colemancda.github.io/programming/2015/02/12/embedded-swift-frameworks-osx-command-line-tools/) by Alsey Miller on how this works.

-However, this makes it even more portable and could require you to copy just one file.
+However, this makes it even more portable because you need to copy a single file.

 ## 🔧 Setup
 > **TODO:** Improve